Chapter 7: A Week Later

 The PI controller has been adjusting itself:

-• Overpace multiplier: Started at 2.0×.
-After detecting that Takeshi’s campaign occasionally overpaced by 20% in the morning (the RL agent bidding up), it increased to 2.8×.
+Overpace multiplier: Started at 2.0×.
+After detecting that JR Rail Pass occasionally overpaced by 20% in the morning (its $8 CPM combined with peak traffic kept burning through budget faster than the linear target), it increased to 2.8×.
 This means the controller responds more aggressively to overspending — a correction learned from experience.

 What Yuki Sees